can-ozkan/PenetrationTesting/PrivilegeEscalation/WindowsPrivilegeEscalation.md

 icacls "C:\path\to\service.exe"
 ```

 Check if we have privileges over that process.
+You can change the binary path name.
 ```
 Use accesschk64 (https://learn.microsoft.com/en-us/sysinternals/downloads/accesschk)
 ```